 Also, Montreal is a world-class city with reasonable housing costs, a high quality of living and last but not least, excellent food! ”

-— Desmond Tsang, Associate Professor, Richter Teaching Fellow, Area Coordinator in Accounting
+— Desmond Tsang, Associate Professor, Accounting

 “My experience at McGill has been extremely gratifying.
 The university has offered me an intellectually stimulating environment that allowed me to establish myself as a serious researcher, an efficient teacher, and a dedicated colleague.
 It has also emphasized a set of core values I could adhere to—the ambition to combine high-quality research and teaching, and the view that academic excellence should not be achieved at the expense of collegiality.
 Finally, it has offered me a friendly environment in which I have always felt positive and energized.”